nubufi/PriceProphet/README.md

-**PriceProphet** is a machine learning-powered application designed to predict the price of a product based on its description.
+**PriceProphet** is a GenAI application designed to predict the price of a product based on its description.
 This project aims to combine state-of-the-art natural language processing (NLP) techniques with deep learning to build a robust pricing model.
-Leveraging the **Llama model** from Hugging Face's library, this project will demonstrate the end-to-end workflow of fine-tuning an NLP model, evaluating its performance, and deploying it via an intuitive frontend interface.
+Leveraging the fine tuned **Llama model** from Hugging Face's library and deploying it via an intuitive frontend interface.

 ### Key Features:
 1. **Data Collection and Preprocessing:**